yak6/ngl.link-spam/README.md

 # About
 This tool allows you to spam on **[ngl.link](https://ngl.link/)** service.
-It's very fast and effective due to the use of multithreading!
+It's very fast and effective due to the use of multithreading.

+Idk if it works on Windows.

 ## Installation
 Clone repository